aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 ## Conclusion

-Going from Python to Numba is seamless and is allowing us to reach a similar level of efficiency as with Cython (that turned 20 years old last week).
+Going from Python to Numba is seamless and is allowing us to reach a similar level of efficiency as with Cython (that turned 20 years old last week, happy birthday!!).
 We can observe that the NumPy *heapsort* implementation is faster, but we do not know which optimizations did they implement.

 ## References